kevsbry/dataguard-front-end-challenge/README.md

-# Random User Generator (S30 Frontend Code Challenge)
+# DataGuard Frontend Code Challenge

 API route can be accessed on https://dataguard-coding-challenge.netlify.app/api/data or http://localhost:3000/api/data (if you run the project locally)